inbarajaldrin/vlm_isaac_sim/primitive_ws/README.md

 The docs for casadi are here: https://web.casadi.org/python-api/

 **numpy** and **pytransform3d** Python (pip) packages.

-**cartesian_controllers** GIT ROS2 metapackage.
-The link to the repository is: https://github.com/fzi-forschungszentrum-informatik/cartesian_controllers/

-**cartesian_controllers_universal_robots** GIT ROS2 example package.
-The link to the repository is: https://github.com/stefanscherzinger/cartesian_controllers_universal_robots/ This package is used for its URDF and controller_manager.yaml descriptions.

 *See package.xml; -> rosdep.yaml file contains references to the pkgs to be installed.*
 *Also, see setup.py which contains pip packages, which manages dependencies when package is distributed as a Python package.*